elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-narrative-fallacy-and-how-does-it-affect-our-understanding-of-past-events.md

 url: /learn/psychology/questions/what-is-the-narrative-fallacy-and-how-does-it-affect-our-understanding-of-past-events
 score: -1.0
 related_article1:
-    id: 168879
+    id: 168890
     title: >-
-        How does the illusion of understanding lead to misinterpretation of historical events?
+        What are preference reversals and how do they occur in decision-making?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-illusion-of-understanding-lead-to-misinterpretation-of-historical-events
+    url: /learn/psychology/questions/what-are-preference-reversals-and-how-do-they-occur-in-decisionmaking
 related_article2:
-    id: 168880
+    id: 168881
     title: >-
-        Explain the difference between System 1 and System 2 thinking in the context of the illusion of validity.
+        Why are statistical predictions often more reliable than clinical predictions?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-difference-between-system-1-and-system-2-thinking-in-the-context-of-the-illusion-of-validity
+    url: /learn/psychology/questions/why-are-statistical-predictions-often-more-reliable-than-clinical-predictions
 related_article3:
-    id: 168880
+    id: 168890
     title: >-
-        Explain the difference between System 1 and System 2 thinking in the context of the illusion of validity.
+        What are preference reversals and how do they occur in decision-making?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-difference-between-system-1-and-system-2-thinking-in-the-context-of-the-illusion-of-validity
+    url: /learn/psychology/questions/what-are-preference-reversals-and-how-do-they-occur-in-decisionmaking
 related_article4:
-    id: 168890
+    id: 168881
     title: >-
-        What are preference reversals and how do they occur in decision-making?
+        Why are statistical predictions often more reliable than clinical predictions?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-preference-reversals-and-how-do-they-occur-in-decisionmaking
+    url: /learn/psychology/questions/why-are-statistical-predictions-often-more-reliable-than-clinical-predictions
 related_article5:
     id: 168883
     title: >-